 2Al2O3 + 3C → 4Al + 3CO2

 At the anode:

-For a detailed information on Extraction of Metals: Ores and Minerals, download Byju’s-the learning app.
+For detailed information on the Extraction of Aluminium: Ores and Minerals, download Byju’s-the learning app.